-We have to have open hearts to enable us to benefit from these blessings and promises of Jesus Christ.
-We have to be able to understand what we are experiencing as God's spirit seeks to shape our lives.
+We will thrive when we have open hearts that enable us to benefit from these blessings and promises of Jesus Christ.
+We are then able to understand what we are experiencing as God's spirit seeks to shape our lives.
 Learning how to be open takes commitment and perseverance.
 Our spiritual openness comes through our desire for fellowship, for common worship and prayer, for a desire for spiritual formation and enquiry, and our willingness to share our experiences with others.

 Most of us are well educated and conversant with the complex world in which we live.
 Many though are not conversant with the development of an inner spiritual life and what is going on in their hearts.
 It can be easy to shut down spiritual formation but when we do we will find life more difficult and we will find the distance lengthen between God and ourselves.

-Our spiritual lives will become dry and the discoveries of life will be more materialistic and less heartfelt.
+Our spiritual lives might become dry and the discoveries of life will be more materialistic and less heartfelt.
 Being able to recognize when we are growing apart from God is the start of the journey back to God and the right road with Jesus.
 God always stands ready to welcome us back.